-Some of you may have read that we’ve bought a home here in Wanaka (for those that haven’t got up to speed as yet, you can have a quick read here) so I wanted to share the Concept Design and inspiration for our new renovation with you all, including some of my very recent and quick selections (chosen over the past few days).
+Some of you may have read that we’ve bought a home here in Wanaka (for those that haven’t got up to speed as yet, you can have a quick read here) so I wanted to share the Concept Interior Design and inspiration for our new renovation with you all, including some of my very recent and quick selections (chosen over the past few days).

 Since we only have a number of weeks at our short term rental, we need to do as much as we can over the next month or so to make our new home liveable.
 That means quickly opening up a wall or two, installing new timber flooring and carpet, new paint throughout, re-cladding the exterior and new roof, and renovating at least one bathroom.
-Thankfully we have an amazing builder (who’s also one of the nicest people) who happened to have a delay on a new project, so is able to help us get the house semi-renovated over the next 4-6 weeks.
+Thankfully we have an amazing builder (who’s also one of the nicest people) who happened to have a delay on a new project, so is able to help us get the house semi-renovated over the next few months.

 For our new homes Concept Design, I was primarily inspired by this image I took here during autumn a little over 2 years ago.
 Wanaka is really sunny, and thankfully not hemmed in by towering mountains.
 The colours in the landscape are absolutely spectacular, even in winter.
 Yellow, red and burnt orange willow trees that line the lake shore; mustard hued hills and speargrass; aqua lake water and mountains with white snowy peaks, and of course lots of green pines and textural foliage are abundant.